 I can’t handle murder mysteries involving children.
 Can’t handle scenes in movies where children die.
-Last January, Jordan, Jenna and I listened to an audiobook on our way home from New Jersey.
+Last January, Jordan, Jenna and I listened to an audiobook on our way home from my parents’ house.
 Its plot centered on the abduction of a teen who is forced to have a baby, and then has the baby taken from her.
 I found it so disturbing that I still can’t get it out of my head.
 It haunts me.
 The layers of parenthood in it hit too close to home.

 But the other side of that rawness is so worth it.

 The actions of parenthood might sometimes be mundane–wiping butts, coaxing out boogers, snapping onesies–but they’re marked by an undercurrent of love.
 Of complete and total awe of the small human forming before you.